 - The procurement process surrounding the act

-The act of procurement itself refers to purchasing operational goods and services (typically a B2B or “Business to Business” transaction) that an organisation requires to operate efficiently and profitably.
+The act of procurement itself refers to purchasing operational goods and services (typically a B2B or “Business to Business” transaction) that an organization requires to operate efficiently and profitably.

 What’s not so simple is the process used to execute that action.